Schedule and take a road test

-How do I check on or cancel a road test appointment?
+How to confirm or cancel a road test appointment

 You can check on or cancel your road test online or by phone at 1-518-402-2100.
 You must provide the DMV ID Number from your Learner Permit (Client ID Number).

 - 1. For information about how to get a Pre-Licensing Course Certificate (MV-278), see Prepare for your road test.